 One wire, like the one pictured above, will connect to the positive and negative post for a single speaker output.
 The other end of the wire will connect to the speaker.

-Remember, it is important that the positive connection on the amplifier is connected to the positive connection on the speaker.
+Remember, the positive connection on the amplifier must be connected to the positive connection on the speaker.
 The same with the negative connections.

 If you are interested, this is an excellent video demonstrating why you need to connect your speakers in phase:

 The first thing you want to do is look at the connections on your speakers and amplifier.
 This will determine how you can connect the speaker wire.

 There are two main types of connections that you will encounter.